Strawberry2Sea/Strawberry2Sea/README.md

 ## Hi there 👋

+I love dogs and all sorts of animals!
+My favorite land animal is a polar bear or a deer, my favorite sea animal is a dolphin, and my favorite bird is a hummingbird!

 <!--
-**Strawberry2Sea/Strawberry2Sea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+**Strawberry2Sea/Strawberry2Sea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. e are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...